Huzaifa1509/Huzaifa1509/README.md

 ## 🔍 What You’ll Find Here

-In this repository, you will discover a variety of projects that highlight my journey as a Developer.
+You will discover a variety of projects that highlight my journey as a Developer.
 From creating responsive Websites to building Mobile Applications, each project represents a different aspect of my skills.

 ## 💬 Ask me about:
 - **Full Stack Development**.